pingcap/blog/2017-09-12-futuresandgrpc.md

 ![Why not Sync?](media/why-not-sync.png)

 But if we want to support a high performance service, such as a database, Sync is not enough.
 Sync I/O can block the execution, which reduces the performance.
 Although we can use threads, but thread is heavy and wastes system resources.
-What’s more, frequent thread switching is inefficient and causes the performance to reduce seriously.
+What's more, frequent thread switching is inefficient and causes the performance to reduce seriously.

 ### Why Async?